 Trade promotion lotteries are designed to promote a trade or business.
 This page contains information about trade promotion lotteries, FAQs and conditions.

 Businesses, charities and community organisations don't need to apply to the VCGLR for a permit to conduct a trade promotion lottery in Victoria.
 If your trade promotion lottery will be conducted in other jurisdictions, it’s best to check directly with the relevant regulatory authorities to ensure you meet their conditions.

-A Trade Promotion Lottery includes any scheme that gives away prizes by any means that include an element of chance at any stage.
-Even if partially skills-based, the scheme will still have to be conducted in accordance with the regulations.
+A trade promotion lottery is any scheme that gives away prizes by any means that include an element of chance at any stage.
+Even if partially skills-based, it still has to be conducted in accordance with the regulations.